symfony/symfony/UPGRADE-4.2.md

    is UTF-8 (see kernel's `getCharset()` method), it is recommended to set it to `true`: this will generate 404s for non-UTF-8 URLs, which are incompatible with you app anyway, and will allow dumping optimized routers and using Unicode classes in requirements.
+ * Added support for the SameSite attribute for session cookies.
+It is highly recommended to set this setting (`framework.session.cookie_samesite`) to `lax` for increased security against CSRF attacks.

 Messenger
 ---------